preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 Events
 ********
-In the list each synchronization is described with Type, Status and start- and end time.
+In the list each synchronization is described with Type, Status and Start- and End time.

 .. image:: azure-ad-settings-events-v76.png